Arthropods, from the Greek arthron, (articulation) and poús, (feet), are animals with articulated legs.

 Arthropods are thought of as biological pest controllers in agriculture as they help to counteract plagues of insects that are dangerous to crops.
 From an anthropocentric point of view, these species are both plagues and biological controllers.

 They have a strong link to the functioning of natural ecosystems as some, like degraders, recycle nutrients, others are pollinating agents, some are herbivores, others detritivores, scavengers or flower-eaters, among others.
 Many other insects complete important tasks in the fertility and productivity of farmland.
-The benefits of some variants are the creation of productions (honey, silk etc.).
-They also have esthetic value and are a food source (crustaceans etc.)
+The benefits of some variants are as producers (honey, silk etc.).
+They also have aesthetic value and are a food source (crustaceans etc.)

 Insects and the products they make and/or eliminate are consumed by humans, and have been since the Plio-pleistocene era.
 Some 3,000 ethnic groups around the planet in more than 120 countries eat insects as a protein supplement, as a substitute for other foods in times of scarcity, or as the principal part of their daily diet.